- Email: Norman.Giles@lewisbrisbois.com

 - Fax: 713.759.6830

-Before entering the practice of law, Norman served the City of Galveston Police Department as a Police Officer, Investigator, Sergeant, and Lieutenant.
-During his police career, he investigated hundreds of criminal cases.
-While his tenure, training and experience qualifies him for certification as a Texas Master Peace Officer, Norman retired from active police duty in 2000.
+Before entering the practice of law, Norman served the City of Galveston Police Department as a patrol officer, investigator, sergeant, and lieutenant.
+During his police career, he investigated hundreds of criminal cases including 40 homicides.
+Norman retired from full-time police duty in 2000.

 - Hunter v.
 Cole, 137 S. Ct.
 497 (2016)